A storm gave me the opportunity to extend my stay for a few more days at my backpackers on Stewart Island.

 Lake Monowai was a clear winner.

-Why not continue investigation of the trials of Southland?
+Why not continue investigation of the trails of Southland?

 Lake Monowai is within Fiordland National Park, and had some fine opportunities for a week in the backcountry.